QubesOS/qubes-doc/user/advanced-topics/managing-vm-kernels.md

 ## Installing different kernel using Qubes kernel package

-VM kernels are packages by Qubes team in `kernel-qubes-vm` packages.
+VM kernels are packaged by the Qubes team in the `kernel-qubes-vm` packages.
 Generally, the system will keep the three newest available versions.
 You can list them with the `rpm` command: